biojs/edu/series/101/03_package_basics.md

 6) Start coding
 ----------------

-Now it is time to code!
+It is time to code!
 To begin please open now the `src` folder and access the `index.js` file.
 First have a look at the provided code.